 Next, we bound the amount of crossings of types $2$ and $3$ that are contained in $r_i$.
-Note that each of them can be traced back to an intersection point between a long edge of $G_1$ that has no endpoint in $V_i$ and a either a short edge of $G_2$ with endpoints in $V_i$ or an extremal section with endpoint in $V_i$ (i.e., an intersection point between an edge of $G_1$ with no endpoint in $V_i$ and an element of $E_i$).
-By construction, and thanks to property \textit{(III)} in the statement of Theorem~\ref{teo:regions}, we have that, on average, each of the at most $\lceil\varepsilon^2 n\rceil n$ elements of $E_i$ takes part in no more than $\varepsilon n^2$ crossings with the long edges of $G_1$ that have no endpoint in $V_i$.
+Note that each of them can be traced back to an intersection point between a long edge of $G_1$ that has no endpoint in $V_i$ and a either a short edge of $G_2$ with endpoints in $V_i$ or an extremal section with endpoint in $V_i$ (in other words, an intersection point between an edge of $G_1$ with no endpoint in $V_i$ and an element of $E_i$).
+By construction, and thanks to property \textit{(III)} in the statement of Theorem~\ref{teo:regions}, we have that on average each of the at most $\lceil\varepsilon^2 n\rceil n$ elements of $E_i$ takes part in no more than $\varepsilon n^2$ crossings with the long edges of $G_1$ that have no endpoint in $V_i$.
 On top of this, if the long edge of $G_1$ involved in one of these crossings belongs to $E_{G_1}(V_s,V_t)$, then the crossing contributes at most to $\mathbb{E}[\mathop{\mathrm{cr}}(G_2,\mathcal{D}')]$.
 Since the lonely edges were deleted, we may assume that $e_{G_1}(V_s,V_t)> dn^2$, and thus the above quantity is less than $2$.
-Whence, the expected value of the weighted sum of the crossings of types $2$ and $3$ is less than $4\varepsilon^3n^4=4d^{3/8}n^4$ (recall that every edge has weight at most $1$).
+Whence, the expected value of the weighted sum of the crossings of types $2$ and $3$ is upper bounded by $2\lceil\varepsilon^2n\rceil n\cdot\varepsilon n^2<4\varepsilon^3n^4=4d^{3/8}n^4$.